usgs/pestpp/documentation/pestpp_users_manual.md

 PESTPP-GLM was the original member of the PEST++ suite; its original name was “PESTPP”.
 The intention behind its creation was to reproduce much of the functionality of PEST in code that is modular, object oriented and supportive of collaborative programming.
 At the same time, it was hoped that certain aspects of PEST’s performance could be improved by taking advantage of the “new slate” that was offered by PESTPP-GLM.

 Like all versions of the PEST++ suite, PESTPP-GLM is written in C++.
-Version 4 of PESTPP-GLM uses the modular, general purpose, PANTHER parallel run manager.
+Version 4 of PESTPP-GLM uses a version of the modular, general purpose, PANTHER parallel run manager.

 Like PEST, PESTPP-GLM undertakes highly parameterized inversion.
 However, if requested, it can also undertake global optimization using the differential evolution (DE) method.
 The task that it implements on any given run is determined by the values that are supplied for pertinent control variables.